chef/ci-studio-common/README.md

 ###### `TRAVIS_SUGAR_FILTER_TESTS`

-Tells `run_if_changed` to filter only when we're on a Pull Request.
+Tells `run-if-changed` to filter only when we're on a Pull Request.
 Will run the test, even if no files have changed, if set to false.

-To keep things running fast, try to either a) cache as much as possible or b) put the setup behind the `run_if_changed` command as part of the Makefile.
+To keep things running fast, try to either a) cache as much as possible or b) put the setup behind the `run-if-changed` command as part of the Makefile.

 If you only want to filter the tests only on a PR you can use the following setting: `TRAVIS_SUGAR_FILTER_TESTS=$TRAVIS_PULL_REQUEST`